 UV exposure is known as one of the biggest risk factors associated with skin cancer.
-If you’re in a job that requires you to be exposed to the sun for long periods, then you’re putting your health at risk.
-As an employer, it’s your responsibility to ensure you have measures in place that prevent your workers from being exposed to unacceptable levels of UV exposure.
+If you’re in a job that exposes you to the sun for long periods, then you’re putting your health at risk.
+As an employer, it’s your responsibility to ensure there is a workplace sun protection policy.
+In other words, you have measures in place that prevent your workers from being exposed to unacceptable levels of UV exposure.

 According to The Cancer Council, Australia has the highest rate of skin cancer in the world.
 80% of all new cases of cancer in Australia are skin cancers, and it affects two in every three Australians before the age of 70.
 As an occupational health service, we know the importance of taking steps to prevent health & safety issues at work.
-Therefore, it’s highly recommended that your business employs a sun protection program to minimise the risk of skin cancer at work.
+Therefore, it’s recommended that your business employs a workplace sun protection program to minimise the risk of skin cancer.

 What is a sun protection program?